KimberlyWolf/katacoda-scenarios/hello-world/step3.md

-* Exit and save the file.
+### Exit and save the file:

+* Using the control key, click 'X'

+* Click on 'Y' for yes

+* Then press enter to save the file

-* Execute the following statement to run the program:
+### Execute the following statement to run the program:

-python hello-world.py
+* python hello-world.py